About the Codes

 Implementation of the Codes, in particular by removal of restrictions on cross-border capital flows and trade in services and the concomitant lifting of country reservations against the Codes, involves "peer pressure" exercised through policy reviews and country examinations to encourage unilateral rather than negotiated liberalisation.

-For 50 years, the OECD Code of Liberalisation of Capital Movements has provided a balanced framework for capital account openness.
+For over 50 years, the OECD Code of Liberalisation of Capital Movements has provided a balanced framework for countries to progressively remove unnecessary barriers to the movement of capital, while providing flexibility to cope with situations of economic and financial instability.
 This publication presents the full text of the Code, setting out the rights and obligations of adhering countries.
 It also shows how far each of the adhering countries is open to international capital movements.
-Download the full text (PDF, 1Mb)
+Download the full text (PDF)

 This self-assessment report looks at South Africa's investment regime in the light of the Codes of Liberalisation and the principle of National Treatment